olihawkins/sveltevis/README.md

 ## Trying the components

-If you want to try the existing components, or contribute to development, the easiest way right now is to download and run the demo project.
+If you want to try the existing components, the easiest way right now is to download and run the demo project.

 1. Clone the project repository from <a href="https://github.com/olihawkins/sveltevis">GitHub</a>